apache/druid/docs/tutorials/tutorial-unnest-arrays.md

 </details>

-### Unnest multiple columns

-You can use a single unnest datasource to unnest multiple columns.
-Be careful when doing this though because it can lead to a very large number of new rows.

 ### Unnest a virtual column

 The `unnest` datasource supports unnesting virtual columns, which is a queryable composite column that can draw data from multiple source columns.

-The following query returns the columns `unnest-v0` and `m1`.
-The `unnest-v0` column is the unnested version of the virtual column `v0`, which contains an array of the `dim2` and `dim3` columns.
+The following query returns the columns `dim45` and `m1`.
+The `dim45` column is the unnested version of a virtual column that contains an array of the `dim4` and `dim5` columns.

 <details><summary>Show the query</summary>